 1. An online application

-5. Official undergraduate transcripts**, and if applicable, official graduate transcripts (Applicants should not submit transcripts directly to the GA Office.
-Transcripts should only be submitted to the UIS Office of Admissions.
-Copies of transcripts will be forwarded to the GA Office once admission to the selected graduate degree program is finalized, and in the case of international students, once an I-20 is secured.
+5. Official undergraduate and graduate (if applicable) transcripts**: Applicants should not submit transcripts directly to the Graduate Assistantship Office; transcripts should only be submitted to the UIS Office of Admissions.
 For more information, contact the UIS Office of Admissions.)

-6. Documentation from the UIS Office of Admissions (i.e., copy of Notice of Graduate Admission form) verifying that you have been either conditionally or fully admitted to a graduate degree program (NOTE: Applicants do not submit this documentation.
-It will be fowarded to the GA Office by the UIS Office of Admissions once your admission decision is finalized.)
+6. Documentation from the UIS Office of Admissions: Verification that you have been either conditionally or fully admitted to a graduate degree program (Note: Applicants do not submit this documentation.)

 *If any document submitted as part of the application requirements to the GA Program is determined to have been plagiarized/copied from another source, the applicant’s file will be immediately and permanently removed from the applicant pool.

-**Please note that if your undergraduate degree is in progress at the time you apply for graduate admission and/or for a graduate assistantship, thereby resulting in you being conditionally admitted to your graduate program, final transcripts with official undergraduate degree certifications MUST be provided to the UIS Office of Admissions BEFORE a contract can be initiated for you to begin working in your assistantship position.
-This is applicable for both domestic and international students.
+**Please note that if your undergraduate degree is in progress at the time you apply for graduate admission and/or for a graduate assistantship, thereby resulting in you being conditionally admitted to your graduate program, final transcripts with official undergraduate degree certifications must be provided to the UIS Office of Admissions before a contract can be initiated for you to begin working in your assistantship position.

-(NOTE: An F-1 visa and a social security number must be on file BEFORE you may begin working as a graduate assistant.
+International students please note: An F-1 visa and a social security number must be on file before you may begin working as a graduate assistant.
 Please refer the “Eligibility Criteria” option for more information.
-Additionally, an attested and sealed copy of your undergraduate degree certification must be on file with the UIS Office of Admissions BEFORE you may begin working.
+Additionally, an attested and sealed copy of your undergraduate degree certification must be on file with the UIS Office of Admissions before you may begin working.
 The UIS Office of Admissions may provide you with an extended time frame to provide your convocation certificate; however, if it is not on file, you may place your eligibility at risk because hiring departments will not wait for this document to arrive before finalizing hiring decisions.